hashicorp/packer/website/source/docs/templates/communicator.html.md

 ## Using a Communicator

 By default, the SSH communicator is usually used.
-Additional configuration may not even be necesssary, since some builders such as Amazon automatically configure everything.
+Additional configuration may not even be necessary, since some builders such as Amazon automatically configure everything.

 However, to specify a communicator, you set the `communicator` key within